top of page

 With founding member Tammy Mansfield, who also arranges and music directs the shows, they have created a formula that Hattiesburg loves.
 With some of the area’s best singing actors, the project has become more than just singular events and is expanding to an annual season of performances in venues across the South.

-Recent productions include Sister Act, Steel Magnolias, Rock of Ages, James and the Giant Peach, Rockin' Holiday and a series of cabarets using the LOL: Comedy Cabaret brand.
-The Hub City Players creatives are also involved with many other local productions, including those of the Southern Opera and Musical Theatre Company - Phantom of the Opera, Drowsy Chaperone, Mary Poppins, Sweeney Todd, and many more.
+Recent productions include Little Shop of Horrors, Disney's Beauty and the Beast, A Tuna Christmas, The Play That Goes Wrong, Sister Act, Steel Magnolias, Rock of Ages, James and the Giant Peach, Rockin' Holiday and a series of cabarets using the LOL: Comedy Cabaret brand.
+The Hub City Players creatives are also involved with many other local productions, including those of the Southern Opera and Musical Theatre Company - Guys and Dolls, Phantom of the Opera, The Drowsy Chaperone, Mary Poppins, Sweeney Todd, and many more.

 mta-logo-1350.png